Reviews You Can Rely On

 Quality

 Outdoor heaters are designed to be used amongst the elements.
 Thus the need to be crafted out of quality materials is a must for the longevity of these heaters.
-The Rangland Heater has one of the more impressive builds.
-It is made of durable steel with a hammered finish that holds up to brutal winter weather and easily sheds ice and dirt.
+Those made of durable steel, like the Member's Mark, will better hold up to brutal winter weather.
 The pyramid-style heaters' delicate nature with the glass tubs in the center seemed like they would fare worse when exposed to inclement weather, but the included covers kept them safe and protected for the most part.
 In particular, the cover on the Avenlur Pyramid Patio Heater was easy to use and added a sense of security to the pyramid heater.

 Assembly